langflow-ai/langflow/README.md

 ```

-You can also preview Langflow in [HuggingFace Spaces](https://huggingface.co/spaces/Logspace/Langflow).
+You can also preview Langflow in [[HuggingFace Spaces](https://huggingface.co/spaces/Logspace/Langflow)](https://huggingface.co/spaces/Logspace/Langflow-Preview?duplicate=true).
 Simply clone the space, to create your own Langflow workspace in minutes.

 # 🖥️ Command Line Interface (CLI)